 ROGERS -- The first open space project is coming to Northwest Arkansas through a grant agreement between the Walton Family Foundation and the city.

-An open space project isn't exactly a park.
-Instead, it is more of a nature preserve, said John McCurdy, director of community development.
+An open space project isn't exactly a park but is more of a nature preserve, said John McCurdy, director of community development.

 The land sits west of Interstate 49, west of Cross Church and along Osage Creek, McCurdy said.

 "It's beautiful out there," he said of the space.
 "It's got a wilderness feel.
 You wouldn't know you're close to the Pinnacle area."

 McCurdy said tree house structures such as the ones at Lake Atalanta would be appropriate for the space, as well as fish habitats made for public fishing areas.
 The city got a good deal on the land and also has a good partnership with nearby development Village on the Creeks, he said.

 Roughly a quarter of the cost will go toward land and the majority of the rest will be dedicated for restoration work, McCurdy said.
 The stream bank in particular has a lot of erosion, he said.

 Alderman Betsy Reithemeyer said it would take a lot of city resources to make it happen, and questioned how much of the budget was going toward projects in partnership with the foundation.
 Casey Wilhelm, finance director, said she didn't have the exact numbers in front of her but estimated it at $1 million.

 An agreement between the city and Mercy Hospital will move certain emergency medical service calls from the Fire Department to the hospital, said Tom Jenkins, fire chief.
 It was also approved by the City Council on Tuesday night.